verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

   <figcaption style="text-align:center">WebLogic Domain mTLS</figcaption>
 <figure>
 <br/>
-The Envoy proxy sidecar exists in front of workloads for each service providing security, load balancing, metrics, etc. Traffic in and out of the pod goes through the proxy.
+The Envoy proxy sidecar exists in front of workloads for each service providing security, load balancing, metrics and so on.
+Traffic in and out of the pod goes through the proxy.

 <figure>
   <img src="/docs/images/wls-istio-mesh.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Domain in Istio-Mesh"/>